TDG-Platform/docs/ENVI_NNDiffusePanSharpening.md

 ### Inputs

+Remember to input a raster metadata type for both the low-resolution and high-resolution images as in the QuickStart example above.

 Examples of different sensor data sets  | Script
 ----------------- | -------------------------------------------------------
 IKONOS   |   task.input_raster_metadata = '{"sensor type": "IKONOS"}'